Formation testing, or FT, has many applications including formation fluid characterization, pressure measurements and reservoir characterization.

 To match transient data and depending on the tool geometry, the following well models are available in Azurite:

-- Single Probe Model (circular and oval probes)
+- Single Probe Model (circular and oval probes) with any deviation

-- Vertical dual packer (limited entry)
+- Dual packer (limited entry) with any deviation

 To match transient data and effects due to the reservoir, the following reservoir models are available in Azurite:

 - Radial composite

 A range of boundaries can be modeled analytically in Azurite including:

 - Single fault